As the environment becomes an ever-important subject, so does the sustainability of its creatures—including bees.

 Supporting nature and its natural ecosystems.
 This includes the health and longevity of animals and their natural processes.

 Meeting the needs of our human society, while still making sure continuous success for generations to come.

-Each of these pillars is vital to sustainability for the bees and humans alike.
-Because our relationship with bees is more complex than honey harvesting.
+Each of these pillars is vital to sustainability for the bees and humans alike because hive management is more complex than honey harvesting.
 Many of the fruits and vegetables we love require pollination.
 Avocados.
 Broccoli.
 Peaches.
 These and many more need bees’ pollination to grow and thrive.

 - Many of the fruits and vegetables we love require pollination.
 Avocados.
 Broccoli.
 Peaches.
 These and many more need bees’ pollination to grow and thrive.

 - Products we use everyday stem from bees pollination, like cotton, and even their beeswax, which is used in a variety of items like beauty products.

 Without a sustained bee population, we not only lose the delightful honey we stir into our Earl Grey tea and adorn onto toast.
 The impact is much deeper.

 When we promote sustainable practices, we help support bee populations so they can pollinate and promote the survival of many plants, fruits and vegetables we love and, in turn, support the animals and humans that rely on those resources.

 A few of the most prominent factors that make up sustainable beekeeping include minding:

 - The behavior and survival of the bees and queens